 - Residential Rehab: Residential programs typically involve long-term care that follows the acute detox and withdrawal process.
 Residential care offers around-the-clock access to rehab professionals and typically includes individual and group therapy.
 The goal of residential rehab is to provide clients with a safe, secure place where they can reorient to a sober lifestyle.

-If you or someone you love is struggling with alcohol use disorder, The Recovery Village Palm Beach can help.
+If you or someone you love is struggling with alcohol use disorder, The Recovery Village Palm Beach at Baptist Health can help.
 We offer comprehensive inpatient, residential and outpatient rehab programs that are tailored to suit your needs.
-Call The Recovery Village Palm Beach today to begin your path to recovery.
+Call The Recovery Village Palm Beach at Baptist Health today to begin your path to recovery.

 National Institute on Alcohol Abuse and Alcoholism.
 “Alcohol Facts and Statistics.”
 August 2018.
 Accessed August 18, 2019.